chapter-three/gss/README.txt

 ---------------------------------------
 - Module settings
   1. Go to Admin > Settings > Google Site Search.
-  2. Put your Google API key in the "API Key" field.
-Note that the key must to be "Site Search Edition" (paid version of Google's Custom Search).
+  2. Put your unique ID in the "Search engine unique ID" field.
+Note that the ID must to be "Site Search Edition" (paid version of Google's Custom Search).

 - Module behavior
-  If the module is enabled and an API key is given, the module will take over the search functionality on the site.
+  If the module is enabled and an unique ID is given, the module will take over the search functionality on the site.